 When Does ABS Activate?

-As we have said, the ABS detects when one of the wheels is about to lock, and then kicks in to prevent this from happening.
-This most commonly occurs if you slam the brakes during an emergency stop or put excessive pressure on them while trying to dodge something in the road, such as an animal or another car.
+ABS most commonly activates if you slam the brakes during an emergency stop or put excessive pressure on them while trying to dodge something in the road, such as an animal or another car.
 It works to prevent the wheels from locking up under the excessive braking force.

-With this rapid application and release of the brakes, the car still slows down, but not as aggressively, and the wheels are prevented from fully locking up.
+With the rapid application and release of the brakes, the car still slows down, and the wheels are prevented from fully locking up.
 This ensures that traction is maintained, and the car doesn’t skid.
 Depending on the road surface, the ABS can work to reduce your overall stopping distance, but it can also increase it as well.

 It Can Increase The Stopping Distance

-As the brakes are not being constantly applied, the car’s stopping distance may increase due to it taking longer to slow down.
+As the brakes are not being constantly applied, the car’s stopping distance may increase due to it taking longer to slow down (as the brakes are constantly being applied and released).
 However, if the wheels were to lock up completely, there is no doubt that this would increase the stopping distance even further.
-Thus, when compared to a skidding car, ABS definitely does reduce the stopping distance.
+So, when compared to a skidding car, ABS definitely does reduce the stopping distance.

-So, we have told you that all modern road cars have it, but what about track cars?
-When driving your normal car, you may come up against a variety of different surface conditions.
-For example, there may be mud on the road, it could be raining, or the road itself could simply be imperfect, with loose gravel, holes and other small obstructions creating an uneven surface.
+When you drive your road car, you may come up against a variety of different surface conditions.
+For example, there may be mud on the road, it could be raining, or the road itself could simply be imperfect, with loose gravel, holes, and other small obstructions creating an uneven surface.

-Thus, you are quite likely to come across a situation where your wheels may lose traction under hard braking.
-However, most racetracks are fairly uniform in terms of the road surface.
+So, you are quite likely to come across a situation where your wheels may lose traction under hard braking.
+However, most race tracks are fairly uniform in terms of the road surface.
 There won’t be any potholes to deal with, and ideally there will be no dirt or debris to avoid either.
 Although rubber will be laid on the track with each lap, it should still be a smoother surface.

-However, the ABS system in your road car is tuned to work perfectly with the other components of your car.
+The ABS system in your road car is tuned to work perfectly with the other components of your car.
 This includes everything from the tires to the brake rotors and calipers, as well as the brake pads and various other smaller components.
-This optimization means that your road car’s ABS is perfectly suited to that car and most driving styles.
+This optimization means that your road car’s ABS is perfectly suited to that car and most average driving styles.

 In a track car, there is a lot more to think about.
 The ABS software needs to be tuned even further in order to work with the components within the race car, and it also needs to be optimized for the track surface.
 Not only that, but race car drivers tend to have very unique driving styles, and so there are a lot more variables to consider with ABS in a track car.

 The ABS needs to be tuned perfectly in order to be effective in a track car.
-Most modern track car ABS systems account for the fact that the car is being driven much more aggressively than your average road car, and so they are designed to allow for more leeway.
+Most modern track car ABS systems account for the fact that the car is being driven much more aggressively than your average road car, and so they won’t kick in at the same points your road car’s ABS would.
 Most track car ABS systems are also adjustable too, so the driver can tune it on the fly for optimum performance.

 ABS In Motorsport

 ABS has had a bit of a controversial time in motorsport.
 It was first used in F1 in 1984, when Ayrton Senna used it and struggled to get used to its tendency to pulse under your foot.
-However, Niki Lauda also used it that year, and won the Formula 1 world title, praising it as one of the best inventions since the wheel itself!
+However, Niki Lauda also used it that year, and he won the Formula 1 World Championship, praising it as one of the best inventions since the wheel itself.

-Mercedes and Bosch teamed up in 1990 to use it in the German touring car championships, the DTM, however in 1993 the system was banned in F1 and subsequently fell victim to the rules and regulations of other top motorsports as well.
-This is because the motorsport governing body of the FIA said that it was a driving aid, and reduced the skill required by the driver.
+Mercedes and Bosch teamed up in 1990 to use it in the German touring car championships, but in 1993 the system was banned in F1 and it subsequently fell victim to the rules and regulations of other top motorsports as well.
+This is because the motorsport governing body of the FIA said that it was a driving aid, and that it reduced the skill required by the driver.

-Sports like rally racing and drifting don’t tend to benefit from ABS, as the system overrides the car’s ability to lock the back end, and the system is outlawed in most series too.
-Oversteer is key in these sports anyway, so the system is only ever seen in those motorsports where both the drivers want it and the rules allow it.
+Sports like rally racing and drifting don’t tend to benefit from ABS, as the system overrides the car’s ability to lock the back end (which drivers often want), and the system is outlawed in most of these series too.
+Oversteer is key in these sports, so the system is only ever seen in those motorsports where the drivers want it and the rules allow it.